Chapter 6 - Freedom and Equality Don't Mean What You Think

 To have freedom, you have to accept people will be hurt.

-Smoke cigarettes.
-Ride without a helmet.
-Put your kids on teeter totters.
-Ride without a seatbelt.
+Let people smoke cigarettes, ride motorcycles without helmets, and put their kids on teeter totters.
+And go ahead and take some risks yourself.
+Drive without a seat belt once in a while.
 Drink more than 2 drinks a day.
 Skip the doctor’s appointment.

 I say some of this facetiously.
 I am not encouraging a disregard for life.
 But I do think that our obsession with trying to pad every toy and take every bit of dietary or health advise in the hopes of protecting ourselves against all the potential risks in life has gone way way too far.
 It is okay to die.

 I was in a grocery store recently and saw a box of whiskey.
 Not wine.
 Whiskey.
 If you buy a box of whiskey, you have embraced your alcoholism.
 Not even pretending anymore.
 I am not saying that we should all go out and buy boxes of whiskey.
 I am just noting that boxes of whiskey are a thing for some people and those people might have a certain sense of personal freedom that makes their life better than yours.